-The lakes and mountains, valleys and forests, interspersed with crashing rivers and tiny lost villages all combine to give the Limousin its own very distinctive personality.
+The lakes and mountains, valleys and forests, interspersed with crashing rivers and small traditional villages all combine to give the Limousin its own very distinctive personality.
 The unspoiled charm and tranquility make this 'off the beaten track' region well worth exploring...

 Limousin highlights by department

-Correze has a great deal to enjoy with traditional towns and villages set in beautiful countryside and the upper reaches of the Dordogne river.
+The Correze department has a great deal to enjoy, with traditional towns and villages set in beautiful countryside and the upper reaches of the Dordogne river.

 The pretty scenery and the proximity of this group of villages and towns to the eastern Dordogne and northern Lot departments, each also very attractive, makes the south-east Correze the most visited part of Limousin.

-Limoges is capital of the Haute-Vienne department.
-To the north-west of Limoges a particularly poignant visit is to Oradour-sur Glane, the village destroyed by the Germans during the second world war (Haute-Vienne), while to the east is the town of Saint-Leonard-de-Noblat.
+To the north-west of Limoges a particularly poignant visit is to Oradour-sur Glane, a village destroyed by the Germans during the second world war and retained unchanged since that day in tribute.